YazZHh/CanalBot/README.md

 ## Usage guide :
 - Install all dependencies.
 - Start qBitrorrent Web UI if it wasn't already (with command `qbittorrent-nox -d`).
-- Download the file `CanalBot.py` into a direcroty.
+- Download `CanalBot.py` into a direcroty.
-- Create a file named `anime_list.txt`, then include anime info, one line per anime, respecting this pattern : `rss_keyword, anime_folder_name, season_number, anime_name`, *see the [anime_list.txt example](https://github.com/YazZHh/CanalBot/blob/main/anime_list.txt)* (`anime_folder_name` can be set to whatever name you want).
+- Create a file named `anime_list.txt`, then include anime info, one line per anime, respecting this pattern : `rss_keyword, anime_folder_name, anime_name`, *see the [anime_list.txt example](https://github.com/YazZHh/CanalBot/blob/main/anime_list.txt)* (`anime_folder_name` can different from `anime_name` and vice versa).
   - ⚠️ For the keyword, be sure to use a keyword that will work for both the torrent name on nyaa and the video file name itself.
+Also make sure that the keyword only works for the anime you're adding (otherwise it could add unwanted animes)
-  - Also be aware that any space in the `anime_name` will be replaced by a dot.
+  - Any space in the `anime_name` will be replaced by a dot.
 - Now edit CanalBot.py and modify the first variables included in the `settings` class to match your settings, *see [Settings](#settings) below*.
 - Now run the script in a screen (linux package : `screen -S canalbot`) on your linux server to avoid linux killing the process, and that's it.
 - If the script crashes, just restart it, it won't re-add episodes, or re-encode episode.